jeanblehmann/harary-protocol/README.md

 Based on the original research conducted at the IBM Zurich Research Laboratory.

 This repository serves as the home for the Harary Protocol specification and future open-source code.

+The mathematical proofs for the Harary Graph topology are derived from the author's original research at IBM Zurich.
+The foundational thesis is available here: [docs/reference/Master Thesis IBM Jean Lehmann.pdf](https://github.com/jeanblehmann/DC-Net/blob/main/docs/reference/)